depaul-dice/CHEX/README.md

 # Getting started

-In collaborative scenarios, sharing and reproducig results is often necessary.
+In collaborative scenarios, sharing and reproducing results is often necessary.
 When multiple versions of an application are containerized, it is often necessary to perform multiversion replay

 **CHEX** provides the ability to perform efficient multiversion replay.